 The APRG is coordinated by the Creative Programmes team at People United with support from Shazza Ali (UKC) who is a PhD psychology student at UKC who obtained an ESRC studentship in collaboration with People United.

-The APRG is open to everyone interested in the area of arts and prosocial behaviour.
-Currently, key participants include:
+The APRG is open to all interested in the area of arts and prosocial behaviour.
+We anticipate that the key participants will include:

-- Psychology students and academics from Kent and other universities
+- Psychology students and academics from UKC and other universities

 - Arts organisations